bekk/bekk-christmas/post/react/managing-content-with-sanity.md

 }
 ```

 This document contains three fields - the name, address and type of restaurant.
 This is not so interesting so we want to add menu items to the document.
 Sanity comes with many predefined [schema types](https://www.sanity.io/docs/schema-types), but a menu type is not present.
-However we are able to create our own types, so we go ahead defining our menu type:
+However, we are able to create our own types, so we go ahead defining our menu type:

 ```
 export default createSchema({